wp-plugins/sis-facebook-like-box/readme.txt

 Specifies whether to display a stream of the latest posts by the Page.

-Show Header:
+Hide Cover Photo:

-Specifies whether to display the Facebook header at the top of the plugin.
+Specifies whether to display or hide cover photo of the Page.

-Show Border:
+Use Small Header:

-Specifies whether or not to show a border around the plugin.
+Specifies whether to use small header (without share button) of the Page.

+Adapt to plugin container width:

+You do not need to do anything.
+From the version 2.1.0, the plugin will adapt your theme widget width.

 == Installation ==